Striving to uphold the excellence of our communities.

 A mosaic is an art form derived from arranging small colored pieces of glass, stone, or tile to form a picture or pattern.
 Found in various cultures around the world, these individual pieces come together to create a unified work of art.
 This imagery is a strong metaphor for the diverse community at USD.
 Beauty can be seen in the individuals that are a part of our campus and as we come together as a community, the individuals become a part of a beautiful work of art—The Mosaic.

 The Center for Diversity and Community welcomes you to be part of the beautifully diverse mosaic that is USD.
 The Center exists to celebrate our diverse identities, educate around those identities and the dynamics that impact our relationships, as well as support our diverse USD populations.

-The Center offers a wide variety of services and programming to meet the needs of our students:
+Our office offers a wide variety of services and programming to meet the needs of our students:

 The University of South Dakota has been awarded a $1 million grant by the Howard Hughes Medical Institute (HHMI) as part of their Inclusive Excellence Initiative to enhance the participation and retention of underrepresented minorities in the natural sciences.

 The 20 high school students selected for the program participate in artistic workshops and intensive studio sessions guided by instructors as they learn about contemporary Native American fine arts.